ingestr-io/ingestr-ce/README.md

 It is automatically used by any new Loader initalised via the Ingestr CLI tool for creating a new Loader.

-If the Ingestr CLI is already installed, use the `ingestr init` command to initialize a new Loader.
+If the Ingestr CLI is already installed, use the `extractor init` command to initialize a new Loader.

 ## Documentation

-To read the full documentation about the Ingestr framework go to the [Documentation](https://ingestr.io/docs/latest) on the Ingestr.io website.
+To read the full documentation about the Ingestr framework go to the [Documentation](https://extractor.io/docs/latest) on the Ingestr.io website.

 ### Running integration tests